The Advice Centre has produced a leaflet – Repairs in Private Rented Accommodation (pdf).

 All private rented sector tenants have the right to ask the Housing and Property Chamber Tribunal to force their landlord to carry out repairs which are related to the Repairing Standard.

 Before the HPC Tribunal will consider your case, you have to be able to demonstrate that you have reported the problem to your landlord and given him/her a reasonable chance to respond.
 So it’s a good idea to keep dated copies of any letters or emails you send your landlord about the repairs.

 You can download an application form, together with details of the Repairing Standard, from the Housing and Property Chamber website.

 For problems relating to insect/bug/rat infestations you should contact your landlord or the council’s Pest Control Team, in the first instance.
-For contact details and more information about pest control, check out Glasgow City Council’s website.
+For contact details and more information about pest control, check out our own SRC page about pests and also Glasgow City Council’s website.